baconpaul/two-filters/README.md

 - a step sequencer pair
 - an envelope with gate sequencer
+- get those on screen with fixed mod matrix to cutoffs, resonances, morphs, mix and feedback
+- show the modulated response in the ui also

 Details:
 - render thread snaps values at a better time not from patch on other thread